miile7/citation-graph/README.md

 Citation Graph helps you creating a literature graph from one starting scientific publication.
 By the help of some scientific databases (currently only [semanticscholar.org](https://semanticscholar.org)) it starts from one paper and looks up the citations of this paper, followed by their citations and so on.

+Results are cached in a local directory.
+If a search is then extended, this cache is used to extend the last result.
+Note: The program will continue after the last iteration.
+This means changing the number of citations per paper does not affect the cached results.

+To not spam databases with requests, the program waits some time between two requests.
+To be even more polite, a `politeness` factor can be applied that increases (or decreases) the idle duration.

 ## Citation Graph usage